SHAO-Jiaqi757/LayerTrust-Demo/README.md

 Any dApps can query `isAddrVIP(address _addr)` function to determine whether an address is Uniswap VIP.

+For example, Uniswap can integrate this Oracle contract, offer discounted swap fees for these VIP addresses.

 ## How it works
 Inside LayerTrust TEE: